 It is not clear whether the disturbances of positive or negative emotion, or both, are most characteristic of ADHD.
 Most previous studies of emotional processes related to the ADHD phenotype have examined negative emotionality, but a growing literature suggests that disrupted expression and regulation of positive affect is also involved (e.g. Brocki et al., 2017, Beauchaine & Zisner, 2017).
 At first sight, it might be counterintuitive that increased positive affect would be a developmental concern.
-However, intense positive affect could lead to diminished social reciprocity as well as to impulsivity and difficulties focusing on long-term goals (Beauchaine & Zisner, 2017; Bunford, Evans, & Langberg, 2018).
+However, intense positive affect could lead to diminished social reciprocity and difficulties focusing on long-term goals (Beauchaine & Zisner, 2017; Bunford, Evans, & Langberg, 2018).
 Dysregulation of positive affect in ADHD may be part of general difficulties with inhibiting strong approach motivation (Brocki et al., 2017).
 A number of studies have reported concurrent and longitudinal links between ADHD symptoms and high levels of positive emotionality.
 For example, increased positive emotionality reported by parents has been found to predict ADHD symptoms longitudinally, even after controlling for cognitive functioning and negative emotionality (Forslund et al., 2016; M. A. Frick et al., 2017; Sjöwall, Bohlin, Rydell, & Thorell, 2017).

-Experimental studies have found evidence for enhanced responses to rewarding social stimuli such as smiling faces, in ADHD children and adults (Ichikawa et al., 2014; Passarotti, Sweeney, & Pavuluri, 2010; Shaw et al., 2014).
-For example, hyper-responsiveness to happy faces in individuals with ADHD has been found in temporal cortical areas involved in face processing (Ichikawa et al., 2014), as well as in bottom-up reactivity and reward processing such as the striatum, medial prefrontal cortex, and in dorsolateral prefrontal areas linked to top-down regulation (Passarotti et al., 2010; Posner et al., 2011).
+Several studies have found evidence for enhanced responses to rewarding social stimuli such as smiling faces, children and adults with ADHD (Ichikawa et al., 2014; Passarotti, Sweeney, & Pavuluri, 2010; Shaw et al., 2014).
+For example, hyper-responsiveness to happy faces in individuals with ADHD has been found in temporal cortical areas involved in face processing (Ichikawa et al., 2014).
+Other studies have found evidence for hyperreactivity in brain areas involved in reward processing such as the striatum and medial prefrontal cortex as well asin dorsolateral prefrontal areas linked to top-down regulation (Passarotti et al., 2010; Posner et al., 2011).
 This suggests that ADHD is linked to both atypical top-down regulation of positive emotionality and enhanced bottom-up reactivity to positive emotional stimuli.

-ADHD symptoms have also been found to be related to negative affect, irritability, and dysregulation of negative emotions (Bunford, Evans, & Wymbs, 2015; Graziano & Garcia, 2016; Sobanski et al., 2010).
-Consistent with these findings, atypical responses to cues of negative affect have been reported during the earliest stages of processing (Ichikawa et al., 2014; Romani et al., 2018).
-For example, Köchel and colleagues (2014) reported that children with ADHD had difficulties with inhibiting manual responses cued by angry, but not happy faces.
-Simultaneously recorded event-related potentials (ERPs) indicated atypical early stage visual processing of angry faces.
-Recently, Flegenheimer and colleagues (2018) found atypical ERPs for fearful, but not happy or angry faces in young children with ADHD, whereas other studies have reported atypical responses to both positive and negative emotions (Alperin, Gustafsson, Smith, & Karalunas, 2017; Tye et al., 2014).
+ADHD symptoms are also associated with disrupted negative emotionality (Bunford, Evans, & Wymbs, 2015; Graziano & Garcia, 2016; Sobanski et al., 2010).
+Consistent with these findings, atypical responses to cues of negative affect have been reported during the earliest time stages of processing (Ichikawa et al., 2014; Romani et al., 2018).
+Recently, Flegenheimer and colleagues (2018) found atypical event related potentials (ERP) for fearful, but not happy or angry faces in young children with ADHD.
+In contrast other studies have reported atypical responses to both positive and negative emotions (Alperin, Gustafsson, Smith, & Karalunas, 2017; Tye et al., 2014).

 Comorbid externalizing symptoms could potentially explain the observed link between ADHD and atypical reactivity to emotion, but this question remains largely unexplored.
 Like ADHD, comorbid externalizing disorders are likely to be linked to emotional problems.
 Some recent studies have suggested that negative emotionality and irritability is a shared feature between hyperactive/impulsive symptoms, and externalizing disorders such as ODD and CD, and not disorder specific (Sobanski et al., 2010; Steinberg & Drabick, 2015).
 In contrast, disrupted positive emotion processing may be uniquely associated with ADHD, and particularly with the hyperactive/impulsive symptom dimension (Beauchaine & Zisner, 2017; Martel et al., 2009).